dShvetsov/configs/Notes.md

     Press Enter to execute the current line (and close the command-line window); or Press Ctrl-c twice to close the command-line window (cancel).

+# Use ci", which means: change what inside the double quotes.

+You can also manipulate other text objects in a similar way, e.g.:

+    ci' - change inside the single quotes ciw - change inside a word
+    ci( - change inside parentheses
+    dit - delete inside an HTML tag, etc.